daschaich/HEPAL/README.md

 # HEPAL
 This is a list of acronyms, abbreviations and similar stuff that I've had to look up or remember over the years, mostly due to reading [hep-lat](https://arxiv.org/list/hep-lat/new), [hep-ph](https://arxiv.org/list/hep-ph/new) and [hep-th](https://arxiv.org/list/hep-th/new) arXiv postings.
 It is organized alphabetically rather than thematically.
 Fermilab and CTEQ have similar lists [here](http://www.fnal.gov/pub/ferminews/ahep.html) and [here](https://www.physics.smu.edu/scalise/cteq/acronym.html).

+This basic list has largely been superseded by the [High Energy Physics Acronym Dictionary](https://hepad.physi.uni-heidelberg.de/) constructed by Casper van Veen and Ilya Fokin, but will continue to be updated on occasion.

 ## `#`
 * 2DEG: Two-dimensional electron gas
 * 2dFGRS: Two-degree-Field Galaxy Redshift Survey